-23. Appropriate level of protection.
-The proposed City designation is appropriate, considering the archaeological, cultural, historical, or architectural value of the resource and other conflicting values.
-Levels of protection are Historic Landmark designation, Conservation Landmark designation, Historic District designation, Conservation District designation, contributing resource in a Historic District, contributing resource in a Conservation District, and no City designation.; and

-3. Owner consent.

-- a.
-For Historic Landmark or Conservation Landmark designation, the property owner must consent, in writing, to the Historic Landmark or Conservation Landmark designation; - b.
+- 23. Appropriate level of protection.
+The proposed City designation is appropriate, considering the following. historical or architectural value of the resource and other conflicting values.
+Levels of protection for City designation are Historic Landmark designation, Conservation Landmark designation, Historic District designation, Conservation District designation, and no City designation.; and - a.
+The significance and integrity of the resource proposed for designation; - b.
+The regulatory effects of the proposed level of protection; and - c.
+Other values, such as relevant goals and policies in the Comprehensive Plan. - 3.
+Owner consent. - a.
+For Historic Landmark or Conservation Landmark designation, the property owner_must consent, in writing, to the Historic Landmark or Conservation Landmark designation; - b.
 For Historic District or Conservation District designation all owners of property in the district must consent, in writing, to the Historic District or Conservation District designation at the time of designation.

 Changes to this section provide clarity and allow for reduction of boundaries and reclassification of contributing resources as noncontributing through historic designation removal review.
 The amendments also allow for changes in the level of protection for previously designated resources, such as reducing a Historic-level resource to a Conservation-level resource.
+Changing the level of protection does not require the removal and re-addition of a designation.